-You start at Blue with zero tier points, but once you earn 300 tier points you jump up to Bronze, which unlocks Oneworld Ruby status, which brings free seat selection and business class check in on BA and other airlines.
+You start at Blue with zero tier points, but once you earn 300 tier points you jump up to Bronze, which unlocks Oneworld Ruby status.
+That’s valuable, and brings free seat selection and business class check in on BA and other airlines whenever you fly, and whatever cabin you’re in.
 It also helps give you priority in delays and other issues.

-At Silver, which requires 600 tier points in your earning year, you earn Oneworld Sapphire, which gets you lounge access and security fast track in addition to all Bronze, even when you’re flying economy.
+At British Airways Executive Club Silver, which requires 600 tier points in your earning year, you earn Oneworld Sapphire, which gets you lounge access and security fast track in addition to all Bronze, even when you’re flying economy.
 That’s true on all Oneworld airlines as well.
 You also move up the Priority Boarding order.
 Having lounge access on all trips is a game changer.

-At Gold, you get all of the above, plus access to first class lounges from all Oneworld airlines, Zone 1 boarding and access to the (pretty sweet) First Wing at Heathrow Terminal 5.
+At Gold, which requires 1500 tier points in a year, you get all of the above, plus access to first class lounges from all Oneworld airlines, as well as Zone 1 boarding and access to the (pretty sweet) First Wing at Heathrow Terminal 5.
 There are other cool perks as well.

 How Do You Know How Many British Airways Tier Points You’ll Earn?

 Tier points range from a mere 5 points a pop one way on short haul economy, to 210 one way on long haul first class.
 The simplest and best tool for finding out how many tier points you’ll earn on any flight you take is a tool from British Airways actually called Avios Flight Calculator.

 You Simply enter the airline you’re flying, your current British Airways status and find your cabin.
 It’ll tell you how many tier points you earn on a one way basis, but also how many Avios, the points you can actually spend, which you’ll earn as well.